 Would you recommend an Apprenticeship as a way to start an engineering career?

 I started out in transport planning but realised after six months that it wasn’t for me.
 I was seconded to a highways department and really enjoyed that work.
-If I hadn’t done an Apprenticeship I wouldn’t have realised this and may have studied towards something I wouldn’t ultimately enjoy.
-Also, I was always quite nervous speaking up at school but doing the Apprenticeship gave me a lot of confidence.
-Another big benefit is that at the age of 22 I’m fully qualified without debt and have five years of experience in industry.
+If I hadn’t done an apprenticeship I wouldn’t have realised this and if I’d have done the university route, I may have studied towards something I wouldn’t ultimately enjoy ─ wasting time and money.
+Also, I was always quite nervous speaking up at school but doing the apprenticeship gave me a lot of confidence.
+Another big benefit is that by the age of 24 I was fully qualified without debt and have seven years of experience in industry.
+I now work as a Science, Technology, Engineering and Mathematics (STEM) Ambassador and apprenticeship ambassador for WSP to encourage others to take the same rewarding career path.

-What spurred you to work towards gaining professional registration as an EngTech?
+What spurred you to work towards gaining professional registration as an Engineering Technician?

 When I secured my Apprenticeship, I was lucky enough to be at the forefront of the big push for technicians back in 2011.
-I met ICE past President Jean Venables and she encouraged me to pursue registration as an Engineering Technician.
+I met Institution of Civil Engineers (ICE) past President Jean Venables and she encouraged me to pursue registration as an Engineering Technician (EngTech).

 How did you become registered as an EngTech?

 I became registered via the ICE and opted for the technical report route.
-I have the relevant qualifications so I only had to submit one report, based on my experience, and I collated all the evidence of my professional development.
+I have the relevant qualifications so I only had to submit one report, based on my experience, and and collate all the evidence of my Continuing Professional Development (CPD).

 What advice would you give someone considering professional registration as an EngTech?